Cross-cultural psychology: Future developments

-The rise of cross-cultural psychology reflects a general process of globalization in the social sciences that seeks to purify specific areas of research which have western biases.
+The rise of cross-cultural psychology reflects a general process of globalization in the social sciences that seeks to expand specific areas of research which have Western biases.
 In this way, cross-cultural psychology (together with international psychology) aims to make psychology less ethnocentric in character than it has been in the past.
 Cross-cultural psychology is now taught at numerous universities located around the world, both as a specific content area as well as a methodological approach designed to broaden the field of psychology.